• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • there is no consensus on the optimal number and type of tests, timing, and optimal method of data analysis

-• the situation is further complicated by the fact that the initial postoperative cognitive deficit may improve initially and then progress over months to years [Guy, 2002] [Selnes, 2001]
+• the situation is further complicated by the fact that the initial postoperative cognitive deficit may initially improve and then progress over months to years [Guy, 2002] [Selnes, 2001]

 Risk factors